nicolae-stroncea/nicolae-stroncea.github.io/_posts/2022-07-14-rakuten-terms-and-conditions.md

 ### Legitimate use cases

-Rakuten collects this data to be able to provide its service (discounts and cashback) and give you better recommendations such as offers from your most frequently visited stores, from similar stores or from Rakuten itself.
+Rakuten collects this data to be able to provide discounts and cashback, to improve their services and give you better recommendations such as offers from your most frequently visited stores, from similar stores or from Rakuten itself.

 ### Selling your data